AaltoSciComp/scicomp-docs/scicomp/ssh.rst

 Login with SSH key
 -------------------

-To avoid having to type the decryption password, the *private key* it needs to be added to the ``ssh-agent`` with the command
+To avoid having to type the decryption password, the *private key* needs to be added to the ``ssh-agent`` with the command

 .. tabs::